ShakDamj/shakiradamji.com/src/pages/career/2021-heydoc.md

 Saw the need and took the leadership of the development along the transformation from a single unit to a handful of teams, facilitated most cross-team technical meetings, mentored junior developers and created by own initiative an Slack bot to assist other departments into their tasks.

-Mentored the team in specific technologies as ESLint and Typescript in order to improve code quality and product stability.
+I mentored the team in specific technologies as ESLint and Typescript in order to improve code quality and product stability.

 Lead the work side by side with Product and Design teams to define and implement a unified user interface with a consistent Design Language, with particular attention to make it accessible to people with disabilities.
 Leading every step from brainstorming, planning, decision making, prototyping, actual implementation of a UI Component Library and knowledge sharing and mentoring to the rest of the company about it's usage and benefits.
 This new approach helped reduce the code by 50% and resulted in a more understandable codebase.